Durzn/BracketHighlighter/README.md

 * `BracketHighlighter.timeOutValue`: Sets a value in milliseconds how often highlighting can be triggered.
 A higher value will increase performance when writing, however highlighting may be delayed in some cases.
 Setting this to 0 will make the extension behave as it did before this option existed.
 * `BracketHighlighter.ignoreContent`: Ignores content in the scope and instead only highlights the enclosing symbols.
 * `BracketHighlighter.textColor`: Sets the color of the highlighted text.
-* `BracketHighlighter.fontSizeMultiplicator`: Scales the font size of the highlighted text as a multiplicator of the configured font size of the editor.
-E.g. '1.25'.

 ## Hotkeys provided by extension